-- Representation of the student voice via the sabbatical officers and student representatives on the Board of Governors, Combined Academic Board and its committees. - Representation of student voice by the Students' Union and student representatives on other committees and working groups or equivalent. - Regular meetings of the Students' Union, including sabbatical officers and senior staff with representatives of the Vice-Chancellors Executive Group. - Support by the University for sabbatical officers through training and development and opportunities for briefing in advance of formal committee meetings.
+- Representation of the student voice via the sabbatical officers and student representatives on the Board of Governors, Academic Board, Learning, Teaching and Student Engagement Committee. - Representation of student voice by the Students' Union and student representatives on other committees and working groups or equivalent. - Regular meetings of the Students' Union, including sabbatical officers and senior staff with representatives of the Vice-Chancellors Executive Group. - Support by the University for sabbatical officers through training and development and opportunities for briefing in advance of formal committee meetings.

-Additionally, the Students' Union supports an extensive network of School, Lead and Course representatives, involving more than 400 students each year, who, together with Part-time Officers ensure that the President and SU Vice-President can provide well-informed feedback to University committees and boards.
+Additionally, the extensive network of Students' Union led School, Lead and Course representatives, involving more than 400 students each year, who, together with Part-time Officers ensure that the President and SU Vice-President can provide well-informed feedback to University committees and boards.